joanh3aly/boston-house-prices/README.md

 # Boston House Prices Analysis/Neural Network Project

+What is this notebook?
+..
+How to use this notebook?
+..

 Initial plan -

 1/ Describe (**Good summary of the dataset, repository well laid-out and organised.
 Reasonable commits to the repository**):